Sustainable By Design

 The ongoing optimization of existing systems and services is an important aspect of sustainable product design.
 In an interview with Jeffrey Whitford, our Head of Sustainability & Social Business Innovation and Branding, we explore how smarter product design could be key in accelerating greener processes…

 Jeffrey, are you convinced that more intelligent product design can really change the world for better?

 Undoubtedly.
 In the past, we took an approach that identified individual opportunities.
-Design for Sustainability (DfS) changes that approach and implements a holistic attitude to R&D across our entire system.
+The Development component of our Design for Sustainability (DfS) framework changes that approach and implements a holistic attitude to R&D across our entire system.
 This means we systematically address sustainability right from the start.